Broadland Guarding Services – Privacy Notice – Job Applicant

 - Require the Company to change incorrect or incomplete data

-- Require the Company to delete or stop processing your data, for example when data is no longer necessary to fulfil our contact of services
+- Require the Company to delete or stop processing your data, for example when data is no longer necessary to fulfill our contact of services

 - Ask the Company to stop processing data for a period if data is inaccurate or there is a dispute about whether or not your interests override the Companies legitimate grounds for processing data.